duel512/Ground-to-satellite-quantum-teleportation-/README.md

 # Ground-to-satellite-quantum-teleportation-
 A simple simulation of a ground-to-satellite quantum teleportation system.
+Project code for UNSW TELE9757

 'testFidelity.m' is the main function, to run a single-shot teleportation, with adjustable noise and polarization distortin.